 You don’t have to write about all of humankind.
 Focus your story on one character- your protagonist.
 They are blessed by the gods, or society, or just parents with a fat bank account, but they lose it all.
 Slowly, your hero will have to earn their way back into the garden.

 New Testament stories follow the same track as their Old Testament counterparts, but humankind, or your hero, will overcome their fall from grace.
-Your hero will be bestowed gradual gifts from some higher power, experience a sudden loss of all those gifts, but regain them and achieve heavenly transcendence.
+Your hero is bestowed gradual gifts from some higher power, they experience a sudden loss of all those gifts, but regain them and achieve heavenly transcendence.
 This transformation is usually the result of your character’s internal growth.

 Now to everyone’s favorite, a true Cinderella story.
 In this arc, your character begins at rock bottom, as low as they can be.
 They are probably born to a low station or suffered a devastating tragedy early in life.
 As bad things are for your hero, the one thing that can’t be taken from her is her resilience.
 She has hope that things can get better, but she at least knows they can’t possibly be worse.